TECHNICAL ARTICLE CASE

 - LNG/LPG tankers, -carriers etc.

-Expansion Joints are often installed near boilers, heat exchangers, pumps, turbines, condensers, engines and in long pipe systems or pipe ducts.
+They are often installed near boilers, heat exchangers, pumps, turbines, condensers, engines and in long pipe systems or pipe ducts.

 What types of Expansion Joint types are available?

 Expansion Joints come in a wide variety of designs.
 Some of them are standard and some are customised as per client requirements.
-Although their design may vary significantly, all Expansion Joints are nevertheless composed from some of the following components, all with one or more specific functionalities: bellows, welding ends, flanges, hinges, tie-rods, spherical washers, wire mesh, insulation, inner sleeve, external cover, elbow and/or ring reinforcement/equalizing rings.
+Although their design may vary significantly, all Expansion Bellows are nevertheless composed from some of the following components, all with one or more specific functionalities: bellows, welding ends, flanges, hinges, tie-rods, spherical washers, wire mesh, insulation, inner sleeve, external cover, elbow and/or ring reinforcement/equalizing rings.

 In the Technical Library Belman has gathered the technical articles we have written to explain and cover many relevant topics related to Expansion Joints.
 The Technical article selection can be seen here: